candy-lang/candy/language.md

 ```
 five = identity 5
 five = identity (identity 5)
-error = identity identity 5  # error because the first `identity` is called with two arguments
+error = identity identity 5  # Error because the first `identity` is called with two arguments.
 ```

 You can also split arguments across multiple lines using indentation.